hpcleuven/VscDocumentation/source/compute/portal/ondemand/rstudio-server.rst

 If needed, the ``R-bundle-Bioconductor`` module can be loaded as well to get access to many preinstalled bioinformatics packages.

-It is also possible to use locally installed R packages with RStudio, see e.g.
+It is also possible to use locally installed R packages with RStudio, see:
 :ref:`R package management<r_package_management_standard_lib>`.

-RStudio
-furthermore allows to create RStudio projects to manage your R environments.
+RStudio furthermore allows to create RStudio Projects to manage your R environments.
-When doing so, we recommend selecting the `renv
+When doing so, we recommend using the tool :ref:`vsc-Rproject<vsc-Rproject>` which provides a convenient way to manage your R environments when working with RStudio Projects on our HPC systems.
-<https://rstudio.github.io/renv/articles/renv.html>`_ option to ensure a
-completely independent R environment.
-Without using ``renv``, loading an RStudio project may lead to incomplete R library paths.

 For more information on how to use RStudio, check out the `official documentation <https://docs.posit.co/ide/user/>`__.